top of page

 Ultimate Spider-Man DS

-The best side-scroller in the series.
-Incredible cinematic cut scenes based on Bagley's art, a story in continuity with the comics written by Bendis, stylish cell-shaded graphics and impressive innovative touchscreen Venom gameplay.
+This is my favourite Spider-Man side-scroller.
+It has incredible cinematic cut scenes based on Bagley's art, a story in continuity with the comics written by Bendis, stylish cell-shaded graphics and impressive innovative touchscreen Venom gameplay.
+It felt like magic on DS.

 Release: Sep 19, 2005